 Use of the Internet provides great educational benefits to students.
 Unfortunately, however, some materials accessible via the Internet may contain items that are illegal, defamatory, or potentially offensive to some people.
 Access to the Internet is given as a privilege to students who agree to act in a considerate and responsible manner.
-The Green City R-1 School District requires that students and parents or guardians are aware of the following rules for acceptable online behavior.
+The Green City R-1 School District requires that students and parents or quardians are aware of the following rules for acceptable online behavior.

 - 1. Students are responsible for good behavior on the Internet just as they are in a school building.
 General school rules for behavior and communication apply. - 2.
 Network storage areas may be treated like school lockers.
-Network Administrators may review files and communications to maintain system integrity and assure that users are using the system responsibly.
-Users should not expect that files would always be private. - 3.
-The following are not permitted: - ✓ Unauthorized use - ✓ Sending or displaying offensive messages, pictures, or obscene language - ✓ Harassing, insulting or attacking others - ✓ Damaging computer hardware or software - ✓ Violating copyright laws - ✓ Using another's password - ✓ Trespassing in another's folders, work, or files - ✓ Revealing personal information such as phone number and home address - ✓ Any personal site, such as myspace, facebook, bebo, messengers, etc.. - ✓ Checking email - ✓ Comment/Message Board - ✓ Giving your school password to someone else. - 4.
-Violations will result in a loss of access as well as other disciplinary or legal action (see the student handbook for details)
+Network Administrators may review files and communications to maintain system integrity and insure that users are using the system responsibly.
+Users should not expect that files will always be private. - 3.
+The following are not permitted:

+- Unauthorized use

+Sending or displaying offensive messages, pictures, or obscene language

+- ✓ Harassing, insulting or attacking others

+- ✓ Damaging computer hardware or software

+- Violating copyright laws Using another's password - ✓ Trespassing in another's folders, work, or files - ✓ Revealing personal information such as phone number and home address - ✓ Any personal site, such as Facebook, Snapchat, Instagram, Myspace, bebo, Messenger, etc... - ✓ Giving your school password to someone else - 4.
+Violations will result in a loss of access as well as other disciplinary or legal action (see the student handbook for details).